 “I bid you farewell Azdaha, and a thousand blessing,” she said and she disappeared with a flash of light, the dragon turned to go back into the cave, but he saw that the etching on the wall was now words in gold on the marble stone, he smiled and lay down to sleep keeping watch for his mother’s grave ensuring that she be left in peace.here ...

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Lauren GonzalezWrite a Review